Aizhar-Ali/Machine-Learning-Algorithms-Implementation/README.md

 # Machine-Learning-Algorithms-Implementation
-#In progress implementation of algorithms from scratch
+#In progress, implementation of algorithms from scratch